t27duck/activerecord2-hstore/README.markdown

 or manually running it directly in psql console...

     CREATE EXTENSION IF NOT EXISTS hstore;

+**NOTE THAT THE ABOVE SQL WILL ONLY WORK ON POSTGRESQL 9.1 and above.
+For earlier versions, please consult the documentation for enabling hstore**

 Instead of me trying to hack ActiveRecord to add an actual hstore column type, and risk breaking the universe, just manually write a migration that adds a